 Despite several other attempts to sequence the cannabis genome, the map is also the first of its kind to show the lost ancestral links between different cannabis cultivars.

-In a paper published in BioRxiv, the map’s researchers reveal that high-CBD cannabis plants appear to have been created when hemp-like and marijuana-type cannabis cultivars were hybridized.
+In a paper published in BioRxiv – that is still in pre-print and awaiting peer-review – the map’s researchers reveal that high-CBD cannabis plants appear to have been created when hemp-like and marijuana-type cannabis cultivars were hybridized.

 The research was conducted by some of the leading genetic institutions of America, including the Craig Venter Institute, Sunrise Genetics Inc. and the universities of Harvard and Minnesota.

 Cannabis GeneticsFrom its leaves to its roots, its terpenes to its THC, every part of a cannabis plant starts with its instruction manual, the genetic code.